CEDAR

 To expand on this last point, if you create a directory in your web area called "include" and place files in it called "header" and "footer", these files will be statically added to the top and bottom of every page respectively.
 This is a convenient way to add the HTML <head> section and a navigation menu to your site without having to write it on every page.

 One unexpected feature of the HepForge web space is that Web sites written using "frames" will not display properly.
 This is due to the way that the HepForge Web server processes the pages you write, merging generic HepForge structures and definitions with the user-provided part of the page.
 In future we hope to make the degrading more "graceful".
 For now we'll justify the lack of functionality by pointing out that frames have plenty of useability issues of their own and that a lot of Web development guides (specifically, the ones that know what they're talking about) recommend not using them.
-When [XFrames][xframes] become more standard, we'll make an effort to support them.

 Version control systems